taw00/dashcore-rpm/README.binaries.md

   when debugging this package. (*99.999% of you do not need to install this*)

-#### Acknowledgment

-It is important to note and acknowledge that I referenced the good work that Michael Hampton did with his Bitcoin packages.
-His work can be found here:
-<https://www.ringingliberty.com/bitcoin/> His hard work helped me get to working
-builds faster.
+---

 #### Good luck!

-Got a dash of feedback? *...har har...* Send it my way <https://keybase.io/toddwarner>
+Got a dash of feedback?
+Send it my way: <https://keybase.io/toddwarner>
 And of course, donations welcome: [XyxQq4qgp9B53QWQgSqSxJb4xddhzk5Zhh](dash:XyxQq4qgp9B53QWQgSqSxJb4xddhzk5Zhh)